ladyicode/CI-TESTING/README-GIT.md

 - For fixes against the stable release, issue the pull request against the "master" branch.
-- For new features, or fixes that introduce new elements to the public API
+- For new features, or fixes that introduce new elements to the public API (such as new public methods or properties), issue the pull request against the "develop" branch.

+## Branch Cleanup

+As you might imagine, if you are a frequent contributor, y